10 Ways Employees Can Be More Proactive At Work

 Proactivity, as defined by organizational behavior, is “anticipatory, change-oriented, and self-initiated behavior in situations, rather than just reacting."
 When a person is proactive, they are acting in advance of a future event.
 Proactive employees typically don't need to be asked to do something, and will usually require less-detailed instructions.

-Proactive behavior is applicable to either one's own role, or to "extra role" responsibilities.
+Proactive behavior is applicable to either one's own role or to "extra role" responsibilities.
 Within one's own role, for example, a person may find a more efficient way to complete one or more of their responsibilities.
-Extra role responsibilities (i.e. those tasks outside of your stated job description) speak to an employee's organizational citizenship behavior (OCB).
-The proactive employee would, for example, initiate an offer of help their co-workers before they are asked to assist by either their colleagues or their manager.
+Extra role responsibilities (i.e., those tasks outside of your stated job description) speak to an employee's organizational citizenship behavior (OCB).
+The proactive employee would, for example, initiate an offer to help their co-workers before they are asked to assist by either their colleagues or their manager.

 The steps you can take to become more proactive at work apply to both your formal role and your part of the scope of the OCB within your team, your department, and your overall organization.

 There are variations on the theme; however, the following behaviors are a common foundation for proactivity within all of the theories:

 Proactivity requires that you be organized.
 That includes your mindset, your space, and, of course, your schedule!
 Organizing your time helps you approach tasks more efficiently and allows you to be more open to opportunities.
 This scheduling needs to include "downtime" for those activities that keep your life in balance.

 A positive attitude is right up there on any list.
 Approaching tasks from a positive perspective encourages you to look for the best in every situation.
 It helps you become the employee who is "ready, willing, and able," who can always be counted on.
 A team player who is reliable and available will become the go-to person, the problem solver.

 - What can be consolidated, eliminated, or shortened?